We Can Be Heroes (2020 film): Critical response

 David Ehrlich of IndieWire called it a "zany, imaginative, and extremely kid-oriented Avengers riff that combines major stars with Snapchat-level special effects in order to lend a live-action Saturday morning cartoon vibe to a story about seizing your own destiny, We Can Be Heroes is the ultimate Troublemaker movie."

-Possible sequel
+Future

 In January 2021, Netflix announced they are planning to develop a sequel.
-By August of the same year, Rodriguez confirmed that he would return in his role as director, while announcing that principal photography would take place in 2022.
-As of 2025, there are no official updates on the film.
-It’s unknown if the film is still in development.
+By August, Rodriguez confirmed that he would return in his role as director, while announcing that principal photography would take place in 2022.